tocco/tocco-docs/framework/configuration/initial-values.rst

 Define the text resources where localized values should be taken from.
 The key should be the name of the localized field **without** the locale part.
 For example, if your ``label`` field is localized, you'd use ``label`` as the key here, **not** ``label_de``, ``label_en``, etc. The value will be interpreted as a text resource key and read in each locale that is installed on the system.
-See :ref:`Text-Resources`.
+See :doc:`textresources`.

 .. _relations: